-- (1) The number of Common Shares owned by each director nominee, not being within the knowledge of the Company, has been furnished by the nominees. - (2) The "Total at Risk Value of Shares and Share Units" is based on the closing price of the Common Shares as of May 3, 2022 of \$7.82 per Common Share multiplied by the total shares and Share Units outstanding. - (3) Represents Messrs.
-Wildeboer and D'Eramo's RSUs and PSUs, including any granted in 2022 as at May 3, 2022, and assumes PSU (at target) and all RSUs and PSUs are fully vested.
+(1) The number of Common Shares owned by each director nominee, not being within the knowledge of the Company, has been furnished by the nominees.

+(2) The "Total at Risk Value of Shares and Share Units" is based on the closing price of the Common Shares as of May 2, 2023 of \$14.38 per Common Share multiplied by the total shares and Share Units outstanding.

+(3) Represents Messrs.
+Wildeboer and D'Eramo's DSUs, RSUs and PSUs, including any granted in 2023 as at May 2, 2023, and assumes PSU (at target) and all RSUs and PSUs are fully vested.

-As at May 3, 2022, the directors and senior officers of the Company as a group, directly and indirectly, beneficially own or exercise control or direction over 1,465,015 Common Shares, representing approximately 1.8% of the issued and outstanding Common Shares.
-In addition, directors and certain eligible employees hold options to acquire Common Shares, certain eligible employees hold RSUs and PSUs, and independent directors and a couple of senior executives hold DSUs.
-In total the Company has 2,507,500 options, 287,812 RSUs, 286,282 PSUs and 397,091 DSUs held by such parties and other Company employees.
-Combining the shareholdings of directors and eligible employees of the Company with these outstanding equity based securities, the portion of equity of the Company (including these outstanding equity based securities) held by such persons is approximately 6%.
+As at May 2, 2023, the directors and senior officers of the Company as a group, directly and indirectly, beneficially own or exercise control or direction over 1,481,237 Common Shares, representing approximately 1.84% of the issued and outstanding Common Shares.
+In addition, directors and certain eligible employees hold options to acquire Common Shares, certain eligible employees hold RSUs and PSUs, and independent directors and several senior executives hold DSUs.
+In total the Company has 2,353,500 options, 616,762 RSUs, 514,750 PSUs and 654,791 DSUs held by such parties and other Company employees.
+Combining the shareholdings of directors and eligible employees of the Company with these outstanding equity based securities, the portion of equity of the Company (including these outstanding equity based securities) held by such persons is approximately 7%.

-Other than as set forth herein, none of the proposed directors:
+None of the proposed directors: